AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 ### Timestamps and Other Volatile Fields

 Most cache regressions come from prompt construction that looks harmless.

-Timestamps are the most common culprit.

-From a reasoning perspective, timestamps feel useful.
-The model should know the current time.
-In practice, most agents do not rely on absolute wall-clock time for decision-making.
+Timestamps are the most common pitfall.
+From a reasoning perspective, timestamps might feel useful but in practice, most agents do not rely on absolute wall-clock time for decision-making.
 They operate on task state, not time state.
 More importantly, timestamps are volatile.
 Placed in the wrong location, they guarantee a cache miss.

 ```python
 # Wrong because the timestamp contaminates the prefix